CadQuery/cadquery/doc/primer.rst

     >>> print(type(box))
     <class cadquery.occ_impl.shapes.Solid>

-If you are only interested in getting the context solid of your Workplane, you can use :py:meth:`Workplane.findSolid`:
+If you are only interested in getting the :ref:`the_context_solid` of your Workplane, you can use :py:meth:`Workplane.findSolid`:

 .. code-block::